-Biotech company Atomwise has applied a convolutional neural networking (CNN), used in everyday applications like Facebook’s image tagging, and developed algorithms which identified 12 billion theoretical small-molecule compounds.
-Using that information, vendors can synthesize interesting candidates and test them in a matter of weeks.
+Biotech company Atomwise has applied a convolutional neural network (CNN), used in everyday applications like Facebook’s image tagging, and developed algorithms that identified 12 billion theoretical small-molecule compounds.
+Vendors can use that information to synthesize interesting candidates and test them in a matter of weeks.

 Understanding the structure of these proteins helps clarify their function and enables researchers to formulate treatments for diseases.
-Successful use of these predictions, for example, contributed to the development of current COVID-19 vaccines, and attention is now being directed to using these predictions to tackle neglected diseases like sleeping sickness.
+Successful use of these predictions, for example, contributed to the development of current COVID-19 vaccines.
+Attention is now being directed to using these predictions to tackle neglected diseases like sleeping sickness.

 AI In Clinical Diagnostics

 Eyenuk, a company specializing in artificial intelligence eye screening, has developed a product called EyeArt, which the UK’s National Health Service (NHS) demonstrated has more than 99.6% sensitivity for detecting diseases from retinal screening.
 Pilot assessments have been completed, and EyeArt is being integrated into routine screening programs, particularly for diabetic patients.

 Cancer treatment, as implemented by Concert HealthAI, uses AI to guide how patients should be treated and to analyze their response and progress.
 With information on tumor status and other features, the AI model is then used to design a program for further personalized treatment.
 All of this is accomplished in real-time instead of the usual weeks of data preparation.

 The Future Of AI In Biotech on Healthcare

 The large volumes of data assembled by AI algorithms appear daunting, but AI excels at processing large datasets, predictive analysis, and recognizing patterns.
 Virtual trials of the effectiveness of new medications can eliminate the expensive and time-consuming human trials of the past and provide information before the drug is even tested on human beings.